 The supported project

-An Inuit mask, extraordinary owing to its oldness, its ethnological worth and its symbolic value, from the Robert Lebel collection has come into the collections of the musée du quai Branly with the help of the company METROPOLE Gestion.
+An Inuit mask from the Robert Lebel collection has integrated the musée du quai Branly's collections with the help of the company METROPOLE Gestion.
+It is extraordinary owing to its age, its ethnological and symbolic value.
 This Yup'ik mask known as "The Man-from-the-Moon", is a part of a remarkable array of North-American objects collected by the surrealists, André Breton, Georges Duthuit, Max Ernst and their friend Claude Lévi-Strauss during their American exile.
-METROPOLE Gestion brought in its assistance in 2006 for the acquisition of the mask and continued honouring its commitment in 2007 by contributing to the museographic installation of the mask at the very core of the spaces earmarked for permanent collections in the Americas section.
+METROPOLE Gestion assisted the acquisition of the mask in 2006 for the acquisition of the mask and has continued to honor its commitment in 2007 by contributing to the museographic installation of the mask at the very core of the Permanent Collection spaces earmarked for the Americas section.

 the patronage of the METROPOLE Solidarité association

-Actions aimed at visitors in the margins of cultural practices are central to the museum and its values.
+Actions aimed at visitors who are often excluded from cultural activities are central to the Museum and its values.
 Making the museum accessible to everyone is a long-term objective.

-On Monday 31 October 2011, the museum was thus able to open its doors to 180 children and their escorts from 15 leisure centres in the Town of Montreuil, in the context of a special cultural mediation event.
-The children were invited to a narrated event on the theme of Oceania in the foyer of the Claude Lévi-Strauss theatre and on tours of the collections and workshops on the theme of Tiki, in parallel with the exhibition "Māori – Their treasures have a soul".
+On Monday October 31st 2011, the Museum was thus able to open its doors to 180 children and their escorts from 15 leisure centres in the town of Montreuil, in the context of a special cultural mediation event.
+The children were invited to a narrated event on the theme of Oceania in the foyer of the Claude Lévi-Strauss theater and on tours of the collections and workshops on the theme of Tiki, in parallel with the exhibition "Māori – Their treasures have a soul".